 b. ratiocination tales: detective story and the mystery ("The Murders in the Rue Morgue," "The Purloined Letter," "The Gold Bug").
-These now common characteristics and features were used for the first time in his stories:
+These now common characteristics and features were used for the first time in his stories, with elements including:

-- - the impossible crime - - the close observation and analysis of physical clues - - the application of logic, deduction - - the structural necessity for a third person observer or "sidekick" who records the process of the detective working to solving the crime c. early tales of science fiction ("Hans Phaall, A Tale," "The Man Who Was Used Up," "The Facts in the Case of M. Vademar" and "Mellonta Tauta")
+- the impossible crime - the close observation and analysis of physical clues - the application of logic and deduction in solving mysteries - the structural necessity for a third person observer or "sidekick" who records the process of the genius detective working to solving the crime c. early tales of science fiction (including "Hans Phaall, A Tale," "The Man Who Was Used Up," "The Facts in the Case of M. Vademar" and "Mellonta Tauta")